FrankBeatrice/LJAB_Testing/content/client_testimonials.md

 Client Review, Criminal Matter:

 "Joseph Bondy is one of the best lawyers in New York City.
 He is very knowledgeable at his job.
-This man is very intelligent, but most importantly, his is a humble lawyer.
+This man is very intelligent, but most importantly, he is a humble lawyer.
 He is tremendously helpful and goes to great lengths to help the ones in need.
 He is well connected in the community, and is well experienced in his field.
-My family and i are very glad to have such a great lawyer.
+My family and I are very glad to have such a great lawyer.
 He has helped us tremendously.
 I would absolutely recommend him to anyone."

 Client Review, Criminal Matter: